The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: The theory of gravity

 Eq. (\ref{f_R_eq}) yields

 which states that $V_{\mathrm {eff}}$ has an extremum at

 We note that in the absence of any modification due to $f(R)$, Eq. (\ref{min_veff}) reduces to the standard form of the Ricci scalar,

-At late times, when $R/m^2 \gg 1$, from Eq. (\ref{h-c_approx}) we see that the modification of gravity is approximately constant, holding $f(R)\approx -m^2 \frac{c_1}{c_2}$, because the second term on the RHS is subleading in $(m^2 / R )$.
-Analogously, from Eq. (\ref{f_R}) we note that $f_R R \propto (R/m^2)^{-n} \rightarrow 0$.
-Hence, once approximated at leading order, Eq. (\ref{min_veff}) takes the following form:
+At late times, when $R/m^2 \gg 1$, Eq. (\ref{h-c_approx}) shows that the modification of gravity is approximately constant, holding $f(R)\approx -m^2 \frac{c_1}{c_2}$, because the second term on the right-hand side subleads in $(m^2 / R )$.
+Analogously, we note from Eq. (\ref{f_R}) that $f_R R \propto (R/m^2)^{-n} \rightarrow 0$.
+This means that when it is approximated at leading order, Eq. (\ref{min_veff}) takes the following form:

-In $\Lambda$CDM, if we consider the Friedmann equations with the explicit presence of the cosmological constant $\Lambda c^2 = 8\pi G \rho_\Lambda$, the $\Lambda$CDM Ricci scalar (Eq. \ref{gr}) can be rewritten in the form
+In $\Lambda$CDM, when we consider the Friedmann equations with the explicit presence of the cosmological constant $\Lambda c^2 = 8\pi G \rho_\Lambda$, the $\Lambda$CDM Ricci scalar (Eq. \ref{gr}) can be rewritten in the form

-Small deviations from the $\Lambda$CDM expectations are achieved if we impose the equality between Eqs. (\ref{Rfr}) and (\ref{gr1}), because in this way any discrepancy is generated only by the subleading terms of $f(R)$.
-This equality translates into the equality between the two second terms on the RHS of Eqs. (\ref{Rfr}) and (\ref{gr1}), once we set $\rho\equiv \rho_M$ in Eq. (\ref{Rfr}).
+Small deviations from the $\Lambda$CDM expectations are achieved when we impose equality between Eqs. (\ref{Rfr}) and (\ref{gr1}) because in this way, any discrepancy is generated only by the subleading terms of $f(R)$.
+This equality translates into the equality between the two second terms on the right-hand side of Eqs. (\ref{Rfr}) and (\ref{gr1}) when we set $\rho\equiv \rho_M$ in Eq. (\ref{Rfr}).
 We obtain the following constraint between $c_1$ and $c_2$:

-Eventually, by taking into account this constrain and by considering a pure stiff matter model, we can write Eq. (\ref{Rfr}) as
+By taking this contraint into account and by considering a pure stiff-matter model, we can finally write Eq. (\ref{Rfr}) as